lalit9456001913/LocofastAssignment/README.md

 # LocofastAssignment

-backend and frontend have own readme file so please look into the same
+client side has its own readme file so for running client side look into the client folder

+for start backend run the following command inside backend folder 1.for all backend dependency run
+  => npm install
+2.for starting server
+ => npm start